 But the book also contains much else than theories.
 To take just one example the Appendix contains a classification of the 195 states in the world around 2014.
 Some of these states should, in all probability, be put in some other group than in 2014.
 Another very important new phenomenon are the suddenly so great migration streams.
 These are obviously relevant for theories and ideas about states.
 The migrants are leaving some states for some reasons, and they try to get into other ones hoping to get a better life there.
 And there are more topics like this, topics not dealt with in the book, but, nevertheless, falling within its general framework.

+But apart from these wrong references there are, since we are living in a constantly changing world, many things that may be commented on in a new light or elaborated in one way or another.
 Here I will deal with matters like these and I will try, as far as possible, to relate the discussions and comments to the chapters, and their sections, in the book.
 Hence the links to the chapters with their titles below, and the links to the sections of the chapters with their subtitles on the chapter pages.

 Chapter 6: Dictatorships

 PS.
 This project of mine has just begun.
 Therefore, and for some time ahead, it will be quite sketchy.
 Hopefully, and bit by bit, it will however become more plentiful and comprehensive.